KanishAnand/ErlangConc/README.md

 ### Complexity Analysis

-- Message Complexity: N, Each process sends one msg to its next process.
+- Message Complexity: `O(N)`, Each process sends one msg to its next process.
 So toal N msgs are sent.
 - Time Complexity: `O(N)`

 ## Problem 2